Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

        toolbox at.
        Examples include:
-       FrameTargetActor (for a frame, such as a tab) WorkerActor (for various kind of workers)
+       FrameTargetActor (for a frame, such as a tab) WorkerTargetActor (for various kind of workers)
        |
        \-- Tab-scoped actors:
            Actors exposing one particular feature set.
 They are children of a